mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

    * _dot notation_; e.g. `"field.nestedfield": <value>`

-Specifying fields in embedded documents using nested form is not supported.
+In particular, specifying fields in embedded documents using nested form is not supported.

 ##### `_id` Field Projection
 The `_id` field is included in the returned documents by default unless you